chef-boneyard/database/README.md

 \* The database cookbook uses the `mysql` gem, which uses the `real_connect()` function from mysql API to connect to the server.

 > "The value of host may be either a host name or an IP address.
-If host is NULL or the string "localhost", a connection to the local host is assumed.
+If host is NULL or the string "127.0.0.1", a connection to the local host is assumed.
 For Windows, the client connects using a shared-memory connection, if the server has shared-memory connections enabled.
 Otherwise, TCP/IP is used.
 For Unix, the client connects using a Unix socket file.
 For local connections, you can also influence the type of connection to use with the MYSQL_OPT_PROTOCOL or MYSQL_OPT_NAMED_PIPE options to mysql_options().
 The type of connection must be supported by the server.
 For a host value of "." on Windows, the client connects using a named pipe, if the server has named-pipe connections enabled.
 If named-pipe connections are not enabled, an error occurs."

-If you set the `:host` key to "localhost" or if you leave it blank, a socket will be used.
+If you set the `:host` key to "127.0.0.1" or if you leave it blank, a socket will be used.
 By default `real_connect()` function will look for socket in `/var/lib/mysql/mysql.sock`.
 If your socket file in non-default location - you can use :socket key to specify that location.

 #### Providers
 - `Chef::Provider::Database::Mysql`: shortcut resource `mysql_database`